Soundlessnija/Tekkit-Classic-Born-Again/compatibility/README.md

   integrations are not present.
 - Cleaning up errors from old or optional compatibility recipes.
-- Handling unused Steam 'n' Rails compatibility loot tables for mods that are not included in Tekkit Classic: Born Again.
+- Handling unused Steam 'n' Rails compatibility loot tables for mods that are not included in Tekkit ReClassic.
 - Reducing unnecessary errors and warnings during datapack loading.

 The goal is not simply to hide errors.
 Fixes are only included when the